rkcarter/todoist-scripts/README.md

 Also, Todoist fairly recently changed their task names down from several thousand characters, to 500 characters, so I first ran todoist_find_urls_in_task_notes.py, and hand-modified them in the Todoist app.
 Didn't know if they would cause errors when I modified item names, so got that done first.
 Then started modifying away.

+TO DO:

-To do: learn enough Python regex stuff to find and match the old-style urls: http[s]://server/and/path (URL title) (with one space between)
+learn enough Python regex stuff to find and match the old-style urls:

+http[s]://server/and/path (URL title) (with one space between)

 to:

 [URL title](http[s]://server/and/path)

 ... while remembering that "URL title" could itself have parens inside when trying to parse it out of the old-style URL.
 Also check when looking for the old-style URL that I'm not finding the new-style one, i.e. it's not preceded by "](" .